 For Employers: Guidelines and Policies

-The Career Center will post a position, host for on-campus recruiting or register for career events if:
+The Career Center will post a position, host for on-campus recruiting, information table or career events if:

-2. The employer provides the necessary information needed to post a job vacancy (organization name, products or services provided, compensation information, job description, organization information, etc.).
-Full disclosure to Career Center and students is required.
-Third Party Recruiters must be representing specific employers who have contracted with them, and will disclose to Career Center the names of the represented employers.
+- The employer provides the necessary information needed to post a job vacancy (organization name, products or services provided, compensation information, job description, organization information, etc.).
+Full disclosure to the Career Center and students is required.
+Third Party Recruiters must be representing specific employers who have contracted with them, and will disclose to the Career Center the names of the represented employers.

-3. The full-time job requires a college degree..
-However, the Career Center also will represent some full-time positions that do not require a college degree if they are unique opportunities, are within commuting distance from Wilmington, or are available during seasonal breaks in the academic year.
+- The full-time job requires a college degree.
+However, the Career Center will also represent some full-time positions that do not require a college degree if they are unique opportunities, are within commuting distance from Wilmington, or are available during seasonal breaks in the academic year.
 Internship opportunities can be offered for any college student.

-The Career Center WILL NOT post a position nor host for on-campus recruiting, information table or career event if:
+The Career Center WILL NOT post a position nor host for on-campus recruiting, information table or career events if:

-4. The work assignment interferes with or negatively affects the academic progress of the student, or requires or encourages a student to discontinue his or her academic program of study..
+- The work assignment interferes with or negatively affects the academic progress of the student, or requires or encourages a student to discontinue his or her academic program of study.